mtylerpreston/property_sales_eda/README.md

 ### Yet Hope Remains
 Let us consider the old addage that when running from a bear, you don't have to run faster than the bear, you just have to run faster than the person next to you.
 While normally we consider this from the faster person's point of view, let us walk a mile in the shoes of the bear...

-Well, just when this bear was getting pretty worn out chasing Zillow (although without enough time/resources still wants to catch it), it caught a glimpse of Realtor.com slowly plodding along.
+Well, just when this bear was getting pretty worn out chasing Zillow (although with enough time/resources still hopes to catch it), it caught a glimpse of Realtor.com slowly plodding along.

 Yada yada yada...through exploratory phase, it was learned that Selenium could be a valuable tool that would still yield value in scalable scraping of Realtor.com.
 Although this data has yet to be gathered for the whole of our initial sample, the concepts have been substantiated (Realtor has been caught on numerous practice hunts).